Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 career.
 In

-1966 she was appointed Alberta’s 1st woman family Court judge, a position she worked hard at for almost 20 years.
+1966 she was appointed Alberta’s first woman family Court judge, a position she worked hard at for almost 20 years.
 Married

 and with a family of three children herself she had a strong sense of family.
 A staunch defender of the rights of women prisoners, she was